D-Crypt/curriculum/foundations/javascript_basics/DOM-manipulation.md

 ### Additional Resources

+* [CS50's JavaScript tutorial for Web Programming](https://cs50.harvard.edu/web/2020/weeks/5/) provides an excellent summary of the information in this section in video format.
+This is particularly useful for visually understanding how each execution of JavaScript code changes the DOM.
 * [Eloquent JS - DOM](http://eloquentjavascript.net/13_dom.html)
 * [Eloquent JS - Handling Events](http://eloquentjavascript.net/14_event.html)
 * [Event Capture, Propagation and Bubbling video by Wes Bos](https://www.youtube.com/watch?v=F1anRyL37lE)